Discover these hidden factors that are undermining the health of your church congregation.

 Absolutely!
 The patterns are clear.

 Congregations often thrive for the first generation of their lives.
-At some point when they are twenty-something, their founding dream or vision wanes.
+At some point when they are 20-something, their founding dream or vision wanes.
 If they do not intervene in their own journey in response to the spiritual nudge of the Triune God, the vitality and vibrancy of their congregation will diminish incrementally for the succeeding decades, and they will approach death at some future date.

 Or they may realize the underlying spiritual, strategic, social and structural health issues and redevelop forward in response to a new or renewed vision.
 This is possible as a Christ-centered, faith-based, spiritual community.
 This is not something that is ultimately possible for us as individuals.